rahil627/my-programming-stuff/langs/_to-programming-languages.md

   - don't feel overwhelmed by decades of C/C++ libraries to piece together, nor have to think about pointers/references/smart-pointers and header files
   - don't feel like one has to conform to the ways of Microsoft and the .NET framework: you can write your code in any way you want to, and use any tools you want to too! :)
   - small community feeling, will run into the makers on the forums, discord, or github (including the maker of Haxe/Heaps himself!!), can make a big difference :) but **the con of this is that there's simply not enough community power, so resources are scarce, web-site (including tutorial, book) and package manager are rather out-dated, etc.**
+    - although there's a little community around frameworks in it, the dev team is rather closed off
   - frameworks like OpenFL, NME, Heaps ensures it's shared cross-platform code is in good condition, though not .NET level
   - haxelib package manager
   - **my fav :)**